 Your household income may not exceed 115% of the median household income for the area in which the home you’re buying is located.
 The USDA has an online tool to help determine your income eligibility.

 Additionally, you’ll need a manageable debt-to-income ratio.
-That’s calculated by adding up your total monthly debt obligations and dividing it by your gross monthly income.
-Your DTI should not exceed 41% of your income.
-You can figure out your debt-to-income ratio with our free DTI calculator.
+Your DTI ratio should not exceed 41% of your income.
+You can figure out your debt-to-income ratio with our free DTI ratio calculator.

 The property you’re purchasing must meet the following requirements: